1110025y/anime/README.md

 # Les enfants,venez par ici !
 ![Shimokita.php](https://i.gyazo.com/12738af2c871d44924408a4a1034c4eb.jpg)
-This tool can create and gather many friends with the same hobbies Also, it is an application that can get a lot of event information.
+This tool can create and gather many friends with the same hobbies.
+Also, it is an application that can get a lot of event information.
 <br>
 <br>